IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 linkedit_maxRC | Default link edit maximum RC allowed. | true linkedit_parms | Default link edit parameters. | true
-linkedit_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true
+linkedit_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true linkEdit_linkEditSyslibConcatenation |  A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### PLI.properties
 Application properties used by zAppBuild/language/LinkEdit.groovy